2005 Outstanding Contributions to Clinical Chemistry

 Edward W. Bermes, Jr., PhD, FACB, is professor emeritus of pathology at Loyola University Medical Center in Maywood, Illinois.
 During his long career at Loyola University Medical Center, he served in many capacities, including director of clinical chemistry, co-director of the postdoctoral training program in clinical chemistry, director of clinical laboratories, and associate chair of the department of pathology.

 Many of Dr. Bermes’ professional activities revolved around education.
 He served as president of the Commission on Accreditation in Clinical Chemistry for 8 years and is currently a member of the board of directors.
-He served as chair of the AACC National Meetings Committee for 6 years and co-chaired two national meetings.
+He served as chair of the the Association for Diagnostics & Laboratory Medicine (formerly AACC) National Meetings Committee for 6 years and co-chaired two national meetings.
 He was a member of the board of editors of Clinical Chemistry for 9 years and served on the editorial boards of Annals of Clinical Laboratory Science and Clinical and Applied Hemostasis.

-His other contributions to the AACC include serving as national secretary, as a member of the board of directors, as chair of the History Section, as chair of the Education Committee, and as chair of the Chicago Section.
+His other contributions to the the Association for Diagnostics & Laboratory Medicine (ADLM) include serving as national secretary, as a member of the board of directors, as chair of the History Section, as chair of the Education Committee, and as chair of the Chicago Section.

 He co-founded the Chicago Clinical Chemist and edited it for 9 years.
 He has published more than 100 articles and book chapters.